-Glass doesn’t break down in landfills, but through our Glass Waste Diversion Program, it can become a useful resource.
-This initiative collects glass from participating businesses and delivers it to the Blount County Recycling Center, where it’s pulverized and reused as aggregate.
+Glass doesn’t break down in landfills, but when diverted it can become a useful resource.
+This initiative collects glass from participating businesses and delivers it to the Blount County Recycling Center, where it’s pulverized and reused in local projects.

 The Glass Waste Diversion Program is funded by the Arconic Foundation.
 In kind sponsors include Epic Nine Marketing.
 Program partners include Bella, Amici, Southland Books and Cafe/The Bird and the Book, RT Lodge, Downtown Maryville Alliance, and the Blount County Highway Department.